ReefNet: A Large-Scale Dataset and Benchmark for Fine-Grained Coral Reef Recognition: Additional Information on the Dataset

 {\textbf{Dataset Overview.}} As part of a larger environmental monitoring effort, nearly 300 coral reefs were surveyed in the Al-Wajh lagoon (25.6°N, 36.8°E) between March and September 2021.
 Surveyed reefs were strategically selected using a stratified random design to ensure representation of the region’s diverse reef habitats, including Reef Walls, Reef Crests, Reef Slopes, Patch Reefs, and Algal Reefs.
 The Al-Wajh Test dataset is composed of a subset of this imagery collected from the outer reefs of the lagoon.
 Imagery in the Al-Wajh Test dataset was collected using purpose-built photoquadrats, ensuring images were taken from a consistent distance from the seafloor.
 The camera was Canon PowerShot G9 X Mark II which shoots images of 20.2 MP.
 This represents the upper end of the resolutions available in the ReefNet dataset (Figure~\ref{fig_resolution}).
 A total of \textbf{1,376 images} were manually annotated on the CoralNet platform.
-Per image, 10 points were generated following a stratified random design of 2 rows and five columns, generating a total of \textbf{4,609} annotations of hard corals.
+Per image, 10 points were generated following a stratified random design of 2 rows and five columns, generating a total of \textbf{4,624} annotations of hard corals.
+The geographic coverage and annotation locations of this benchmark subset are shown in Figure~\ref{Map_RSG_dataset}.

-\textbf{Annotation Distribution.} The Al-Wajh Lagoon dataset covers 12 coral genera that overlap with those used to train the different models.
+\textbf{Annotation Distribution.} The Al-Wajh Lagoon dataset covers 13 coral genera that overlap with those used to train the different models.
 Figure~\ref{fig_alwajh_dist} shows the annotation distribution, which exhibits a bias toward more abundant classes such as \textit{Porites}, \textit{Acropora}, \textit{Pocillopora}, and \textit{Montipora}.

-\subsection{Experimental details}
+\section{Experimental details}

-\subsubsection{Training Setup}
+\subsection{Training Setup}